 \begin{lemma} If a tour $T'$ contains a short edge and all connecting paths, then there is an ambivalent 2-move that increases the length of the tour by at most two $C$-edges. \end{lemma}

 \begin{proof} By Lemma \ref{short edges}, every short edge $e$ always connects either two heads or two tails of connecting paths.
 If in addition $e\in T'$, one of them is correctly oriented and the other one is wrongly oriented.
 Thus, as long as there is a short edge in $T'$, there has to be at least one correctly oriented and one wrongly oriented connecting path.
 In this case there has to be a $C$-edge $e_1$ connecting two oppositely oriented connecting paths since the $C$-edges connect the connecting paths to the tour $T$.
 By definition, every $C$-edge connects a head and a tail of two connecting paths.
 If $e_1\in T'$, the incident connecting paths would be both correctly or both wrongly oriented.
 Thus, $e_1$ is not contained in $T'$.
-Let the two non-connecting path edges in $T'$ that share an endpoint with $e_1$ be $f_1$ and $f_2$.
-Since the two connecting paths are oppositely oriented, either both tails of $f_1$ and $f_2$ according to the orientation of $T'$ are endpoints of $e_1$ or both heads.
-Assume w.l.o.g.\ that they share their tails with $e_1$, let $e_2$ be the edge connecting the heads of $f_1$ and $f_2$ (Figure \ref{replace}).
+Let the two edges not belonging to the connecting paths of $T'$ that share an endpoint with $e_1$ be $f_1$ and $f_2$.
+Because the two connecting paths have opposite orientations, either both tails of $f_1$ and $f_2$, following the orientation of $T'$, serve as endpoints of $e1$ or both heads do.
+Assume w.l.o.g.\ that they share their tails with $e_1$; let $e_2$ be the edge connecting the heads of $f_1$ and $f_2$ (Figure \ref{replace}).
 Now, we can make a 2-move replacing $f_1, f_2$ by $e_1$ and $e_2$ to obtain a new tour with the additional $C$-edge $e_1$.
 The tour stays connected since $e_1$ and $e_2$ connect the tails and heads of $f_1$ and $f_2$, respectively.
 By Lemma \ref{connecting path}, every connecting path contains at least one edge, hence there are no two adjacent $C$-edges.
 Thus, $f_1$ and $f_2$ are not $C$-edges and the new tour contains at least one more $C$-edge.

 Moreover, by the triangle inequality we have $c(e_2)\leq c(f_1)+c(e_1)+c(f_2)$ and thus each of the 2-moves increases the length of the tour by at most two $C$-edges. \end{proof}